-Thanks again to all the speakers and everyone who came by on a blisteringly cold Thursday night.
-Here’s a quick rundown.
+Thanks again to all the speakers and everyone who came by on a blisteringly cold Thursday night in the name of immersive sound.

 Ron Herrema showed us the simple pleasures that can be had with some quick manipulation via the visual, audio programming tool Pure Data, quipping that even a randomly generated sequence of notes played together was interesting to a sound artist.
 Have a play with existing patches via the MobMuPlat app.